Kirk Cousins: 2012

-2013: Backup year
+2013

 On December 11, 2013, Cousins was named starting quarterback for the rest of the year after Shanahan deactivated Robert Griffin III for the remainder of the season in order to protect him for the following year, with Rex Grossman as Cousins's backup.
-In Week 15, in a narrow 27–26 loss to the Atlanta Falcons, he finished 29-of-45 for 381 yards, three touchdowns, and two interceptions.
+In Week 15, in a narrow 27–26 loss to the Falcons, he finished 29-of-45 for 381 yards, three touchdowns, and two interceptions.

 Cousins finished his second professional season with 854 passing yards, four touchdowns, and seven interceptions in five games and three starts.

-2014: Backup year
+2014

 On February 2, 2014, it was reported that Cousins had stated that he was open to a trade from the Redskins.

 In March, Cousins announced that he would be giving the #12 jersey to incoming new wide receiver Andre Roberts for the price of a $12,000 donation to the Kirk Cousins Football Camp.
 Cousins then switched over to the #8 jersey, a number he wore throughout his high school and college career.

 During Week 2 against the Jacksonville Jaguars, Cousins came in relief of Griffin who left the game with a dislocated ankle.
 Cousins finished the game with 250 passing yards and two touchdowns in a 41–10 victory.
 In the next game against the Philadelphia Eagles, Cousins threw for 427 yards, the first game he had over 400 passing yards.
-Washington still lost an ensuing slugfest to the Eagles 34–37.
+Washington still lost an ensuing slugfest to the Eagles 37–34.
 The following week against the New York Giants, Cousins had a poor showing, throwing for a touchdown with four interceptions and a lost fumble.
 The Redskins were blown out 45–14 with a total of 6 turnovers.

-In Week 5, against the defending Super Bowl champion Seattle Seahawks, Cousins showed progress from the embarrassing loss to the Giants by throwing for two touchdowns without an interception, including a 68-yard touchdown pass to DeSean Jackson.
+In Week 5, against the defending Super Bowl champion Seahawks, Cousins showed progress from the embarrassing loss to the Giants by throwing for two touchdowns without an interception, including a 68-yard touchdown pass to DeSean Jackson.
 Despite the solid performance from Cousins, the Redskins lost by a score of 27–17.
 Following a poor performance in the first half in the Week 7 game against the Tennessee Titans, he was benched at halftime in favor of backup quarterback Colt McCoy, and did not play in any more games for the remainder of the season.